 It is also essential to understand that high carbohydrate diets can cause dehydration and liver or kidney problems in cats.
 This risk is the most critical reason for cat owners to ensure that their cat is not over-consuming carbohydrates.

 Fats for Cats

-Fats provide a highly concentrated form of energy for a cat and is naturally present in meat and fish.
+Fats provide a highly concentrated form of energy for a cat and are naturally present in meat and fish ingredients.
 They are packed with more than double the calories per gram than proteins or carbohydrates.
 Dietary fats are also crucial for the maintenance and development of your cat’s cells, muscles, and tissues.

 - Protein (Min)

 It is essential to pay close attention to whether a nutritional value is listed as a minimum or a maximum.